decusInLabore/bulkRNAseq_workflow/README.md

 module purge;source /camp/stp/babs/working/software/modulepath_new_software_tree_2018-08-13;module load pandoc/2.2.3.2-foss-2016b;ml R/4.0.3-foss-2020a
 ```

-Once done, save the script.
+Once done, save and run the script.

+Section 1 of this script will create the *bulkRNAseq_workflow/design/biologic.settings.file.csv* file
+This file contains all settings for the default data analysis and visualization.

+Section 2 of this script will create a design file for a Crick experiment.